-I’ve actually named my starter “Bertha”, something my granddaughter finds quite funny.
+I’ve actually named my starter “Bertha”, something our oldest granddaughter finds quite funny.
 When she visits she often asks how Bertha is doing.
-But then, she LOVES sourdough, too.
+But then, she LOVES sourdough.
+In fact, all of our grandchildren do!

-“Bertha” was born June 2013, so she is now technically nearing her 11th birthday.
-And so is my granddaughter.
+“Bertha” was born June 2013, so she is now technically more than 12 years old.
+And so is our granddaughter.
 No wonder there is an affinity there!

 Ingredients for Sourdough English Muffins